LajosPolya/tech-articles/give-the-garbage-collector-a-break/give-the-goblin-a-break.md

 | 5.
 [Counter cahched in `HashMap` with one randomly chosen `enum` tag](https://github.com/LajosPolya/Micrometer-Performance/blob/main/src/main/java/com/github/lajospolya/MainCacheHashMapTagless.java) :large_orange_diamond: |                   18.183 | unmeasurable                             |

 Every test that cached its counters used about `~18MiB` of memory.
 What's amazing is when the counters weren't cached, they used orders of magnitude more memory.
 A counter with zero tags utilized `~80GiB` of memory, mostly for the construction of `Meter$Id`.
-When a tag was introduced, the memory usage tripled to `~224GiB` because the construction of each counter introduced the instantiation of `Tags` and `Tag[]`.
+When a tag was introduced, the memory usage tripled to `~224GiB` because the construction of each counter introduced the instantiation of two more objects; `Tags` and `Tag[]`.
-These superfluous objects are short-lived so they won't cause out-of-memory errors, but their existence may trigger the GC excessively, taking up resources and hindering the application's performance.
+These superfluous objects won't cause out-of-memory errors because they are short-lived, but their existence may trigger the GC excessively, taking up resources and hindering the application's performance.
 In the tests where metrics weren't cached, the GC was invoked hundreds of times, in a rather short period of time.
 Surprisingly, the GC was never invoked in tests that cached their metrics.
 This test isn't indicative of how an application runs in the real world, but it does exemplify the level of waste introduced when performance isn't considered!